 Janet L. Doane, released Almond Essence in August 2005.
 It is a unique cookbook of dairy substitutes focused on almonds and other nuts and nut milks.
 Her collection spans ice cream to kefir to bisques.
-She has provided a few sample recipes, such as the following, from her book:
+She has provided a few sample recipes, including this Sprouted Sunflower Almond Cheese from her book:

-- -or 1-2 tablespoons apple cider vinegar with 1/4 teaspoon sea salt
+- 1 tablespoon ume plum vinegar (or 1-2 tablespoons apple cider vinegar with ¼ teaspoon sea salt)

 - 2 tablespoons freshly squeezed lemon juice

 - 1 small clove garlic, peeled and minced

 - additional almond milk or water to blend as needed

 - Put sunflower seeds in large bowl.
 Cover with several inches pure water.
 Let soak 4 - 8 hours.
 Pour water off.
 Cover again with cool tap water.
 Gently rub seeds between palms of hands to remove skins, which will float to the surface.Pour most of the water and the floating skins off.
 Repeat process several times.
 Tip: Pour the skins and water through a strainer to catch the few seeds that escape.
 These can be sorted out, or fed to the birds - they will love them!When most of the skins have been removed, pour all the water and seeds through a strainer.
 Drain.Place seeds in blender or food processor with almond milk or water, lemon juice, garlic, vinegar, and salt (if apple cider vinegar is used).Blend, adding more liquid if necessary.
 When using a food processor, scrape mix down from the sides once or twice.
 Transfer to a serving or storing container.
 Cover leftovers and refrigerate for 2 - 3 days.